arkq/bluez-alsa/doc/bluealsa-client.1.rst

     presented in human-readable format - for example the Volume property is printed as
     'Volume: L: 127 R: 127' or 'Volume: L: 127 (Muted) R: 127 (Muted)'.

+get-codecs *PCM_PATH*
+    Print a list of additional codecs supported by the given PCM.
+For A2DP PCMs this requires Bluez SEP support (bluez >= 5.52).

 select-codec *PCM_PATH* *CODEC*
     Change the codec to be used by the given PCM.
 This command will terminate